jacquesgiraudel/TestApp/README.md

 - as the database is local and there is not user management, I just added a favorite column to the book table
 - added a migration specification for the database

+## Problem 3: search

+- branched the list flow to a search flow to be able to relaunch emission when the search text changes